UPPMAX/HPC-python/docs/day2/install_packages.rst

     - Learn how to install a (general-purpose) Python package with `pip`
     - Understand limitations of this way, e.g. use cases/best practices

+.. admonition:: For the teacher

+    - Dialogue with users during class 20 min
+    - Exercise about 10 min

 Introduction
 ------------